RADAR-base/RADAR-RedcapIntegration/README.md

 a vast support network of collaborators, is composed of thousands of active institutional partners in over one hundred countries who utilize and support REDCap in various ways.

+The REDcap integration web app integrates a REDcap Project with a Project on [Management Portal](https://github.com/RADAR-base/ManagementPortal) linking corresponding subjects in both systems.
+This ensures that personal identifiable data is kept securely in REDcap (out of [RADAR-base](https://github.com/RADAR-base/RADAR-Docker) platform) and linked via Pseudonymised Data (Human Readable Ids and UUIDs).
+The non-identifiable sensor data is stored in the RADAR-base platform.

-In REDCap, it is possible to set a `Data Entry Trigger`. is an advanced feature.
-It provides a way for REDCap to trigger a call to a remote web address (URL), in which it will send a HTTP Pos request to the specified URL whenever *any* record or survey response has been created or modified on *any* data collection instrument or survey in this project (it is *not* triggered by data imports but only by normal data entry on surveys and data entry forms).
+In REDCap, it is possible to set a `Data Entry Trigger` as an advanced feature.
+It provides a way for REDCap to trigger a call to a remote web address (URL), in which it will send a HTTP POST request to the specified URL whenever *any* record or survey response has been created or modified on *any* data collection instrument or survey in this project (it is *not* triggered by data imports but only by normal data entry on surveys and data entry forms).
 Its main purpose is